How to Dry Window Areas After Moisture Exposure

 Improving airflow can be accomplished by:

-• Maintaining consistent air movement until surfaces feel dry
+- Maintaining consistent air movement after surfaces feel dry so absorbed moisture can continue evaporating

 Even moderate airflow significantly improves drying speed compared to stagnant air conditions.